SeanCassiere/fastify-trpc-openapi-adapter/README.md

-# Fastify Adapter for TRPC-Openapi
+# *Possible*: Fastify Adapter for TRPC-Openapi (TRPC v9)

+⚠️ Warning: This was a *possible* adapter for trpc v9.
+This will NOT work in v10.

 An example of a possible adapter for using [trpc-openapi](https://github.com/jlalmes/trpc-openapi) to serve the trpc routes in Fastify.